leandrocp/mdex/guides/plugins.md

 end
 ```

-`attach/2` runs once, before any Markdown is parsed.
-It registers options and
+`attach/2` runs once, before the Markdown is parsed.
+It should only register
-queues up steps, and that's all it should do.
-The steps run later, when the
+options and add steps.
+The steps run later, when the document is rendered, and
-document is rendered, and they're where the work happens.
+they do the real work.

 ### Registering options

-`put_options/2` rejects a key nobody registered:
+`put_options/2` fails if you did not register the key first:

 ```elixir
 MDEx.new() |> MDEx.Document.put_options(my_option: 1)
 ** (ArgumentError) unknown option :my_option
 ```

-Hence `register_options/2`.
-Prefix your keys with the plugin name while you're
+So call `register_options/2` first.
+Start your keys with the plugin name.
+All
-there: every plugin on a document shares one namespace, so a plain `:version`
+plugins on a document share the same options, so two plugins that both use
-from two plugins collides where `:mermaid_version` and `:katex_version` don't.
+`:version` will clash. `:mermaid_version` and `:katex_version` will not.

-Read one back with `get_option/3`:
+Read a value with `get_option/3`:

 ```elixir
 MDEx.Document.get_option(document, :mermaid_version, "11")